 At last, after years of ignoring Jim Perrin and refusing to rise to the insults and irritations emanating from that quarter, Jim Curran, albeit reluctantly, had sought legal advice.
 A course of action was decided upon and a barrister retained: a date was fixed for the court.

-Jim Perrin, by his overweening arrogance and deeply-rooted malice, (for as such it may surely be described), was the cause of this dispute, yet fortuitously he was upheld by his cronies, the publishers.
-They, at first making light of any suggestion of culpability, tried to imply that the remarks which their man had so offensively made were intended as jest, and they offered ridiculously small amounts to Jim Curran, with no apology, thinking they could buy him off.
-They had, of course, closed ranks around their favoured one and were applying their brinkmanship.
+The author Jim Perrin, by his overweening arrogance and deeply-rooted malice, (for as such it may surely be described), was the sole cause of this dispute, yet fortuitously he was upheld by his cronies; the publishers who had printed his libel.
+They, at first making light of any suggestion of culpability, tried to imply that the remarks which their man had so offensively made were intended as jest, and they offered ridiculously small amounts to Jim Curran, with no apology, thinking he could easily be ‘bought off’.
+They had, of course, closed ranks around their favoured one and were practising their brinkmanship.
 Continue reading